Time-Aware Evidence Ranking for Fact-Checking: Time-Aware Evidence Ranking

-\citet{efron2014time} formulate a temporal cluster hypothesis, in which they suggest that relevant documents have a tendency to cluster in a shared document space.
-Following that hypothesis, the evidence-centered clustering method assigns ranking scores to evidence snippets in terms of their temporal vicinity to the other snippets in the same evidence set.
+\begin{theorem} Analogous to the assumption that relevant documents have a tendency to cluster in a shared document space \citep{efron2014time}, relevant evidence snippets also cluster in time.
+Therefore, evidence snippets that are clustered in time are more relevant than evidence snippets that are temporally distant from the others. \end{theorem} This ranking method assigns ranking scores to evidence snippets in terms of their temporal vicinity to the other snippets in the same evidence set.
 We first detect the medoid of all \({\Delta}t(e_{i_{j}}) \in {\Delta}E_i^t\) by computing a pairwise distance matrix, summing the columns and finding the argmin of the summed pairwise distance values.
-Then, the Euclidean distance between all \({\Delta}t(e_{i_{j}})\) and the medoid is calculated: \({\Delta}E_i^{cl} = \{{\Delta}cl(e_{i_{j}}),...,{\Delta}cl(e_{i_{K}})\}\).
-We rank \({\Delta}E_i^{cl}\) in ascending order, resulting in ground-truth ranking \(R_i\).
-Ground-truth ranking \(R_i\) satisfies the following constraint:
+Then, the Euclidean distance between each \({\Delta}t(e_{i_{j}})\) and the detected medoid is calculated.